The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's lithograph, You Can Lead A Shoe To Water But You Can't Make It Drink, is estimated to be worth between £26,000 and £40,000.
-This artwork, created in 1950, is a rare piece and has shown consistent value growth since its first sale in April 2011.
+The value of Andy Warhol's You Can Lead A Shoe To Water But You Can’t Make It Drink (unsigned) is estimated to be worth between £26,000 and £40,000.
+This lithograph print, created in 1950, is a rare artwork with an auction history of one sale on 26th April 2011.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis